csxiera/xenbase-gaf-pipeline/README.md

 Xenbase_gaf_driver.sh should be set up to use the current date, with GET_FILES = true when used in a cron job
 - To rerun GAF pipeline without redownloading files, change current date to previous download date and set GET_FILES = false

 Input folder structure is set up in `get_files.py`.
 Output folder structure is set up in `goa_parsing.py`.
 Program expects `xenbase-gaf-pipeline` project folder to be in HOME directory

+Helper scripts are designed to be run as standalone programs.
+The `__main__` section contains example calls demonstrating how to call the helper functions for different usages.

 ## Input/Output